 As well as paying tribute to PACE's three decades of good work, Matthew Hodson of gay men's health charity GMFA says its closure should be taken as a warning sign: "Many of us working in LGBT health do this work not because it offers financial security, but because we believe in it and recognise that if we don't make that effort, nobody else will.
 The sudden, sad closure of PACE demonstrates how urgent it is that small charities receive support, not only from local and national government, but also from the communities that they serve."

 Or as Jonny Benjamin puts it succinctly: "PACE offered LGBT people a lifeline for over 30 years.
 Who knows how many more people it could have helped?"

-If you need support, PACE recommends contacting LGBT Switchboard on 0300 330 0630 or via their website.
+If you need support, PACE recommends contacting LGBT Switchboard via their website.